aguinot/vscode_slurm/README.md

 ```bach
 code tunnel
 ```
-Note: It is possible that you need re-authenticate later.
+**Note**: It is possible that you need re-authenticate later.
 If the connection does not start, check the log file (`--log` below), it will contain a link and a code to authenticate.
 It looks like authentication through token is under development (see [here](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/cli-commands)).

 &emsp;3\.
 Setup the tunnel localy.
 Follow the instruction [here](https://code.visualstudio.com/docs/remote/tunnels#_using-the-vs-code-ui).